-These are one of the most sought after freshwater gamefish, known for their fierce fight and determination once they are hooked.
-Largemouth bass are the iconic fish that are seen leaping from the waters after they take the bait, in an effort to throw the hook.
+These are one of the most sought after freshwater game fish, known for their fierce fight and determination once they are hooked.
+Largemouth bass are iconic fish their behavior after taking the bait.
+They actually leap out of the water in an effort to throw the hook!

-Largemouth bass commonly grow to 2-3 pounds, though 6-12 pounds is not uncommon.
+Largemouth bass commonly grow to 2-3 pounds, though 6-12 pounders are not uncommon.

 These fish are aggressive and very common.
-Some anglers even argue that they put up more fight pound for pound than their larger cousins, the Largemouth Bass.
+Some anglers even argue that they put up more fight pound-for-pound than their larger cousins.

-Since they are removed from their typical environment most lakes containing these fish have to be restocked yearly, as the fish do not naturally reproduce without being able to travel up a river.
+Since they are removed from their normal environment, most lakes containing these fish have to be restocked yearly, as the fish do not naturally reproduce without being able to travel up river.

 Stripers are even bigger than Largemouth Bass, and can reach weights of more than 50 pounds.

-They have whisker like stems coming from their faces with a yellowish belly.
+Catfish have whisker-like stems coming out from their faces with a yellowish belly.
 Unlike the other fish listed, catfish do not have scales on their bodies and have a smooth, almost slimy feel.

 Are you an avid angler in the South?
 If so, what is your favorite fish to target?